44 Tips & Things To Know Before Visiting Turkey

 Turkey is one of the most visited countries in the world.
 It’s hardly surprising when you do a little research into why.

-Turkey has an epic history combined with fast-paced modern life to check out in Istanbul, and you also have stunning beach resorts on the south coast.
+Turkey has an epic history combined with fast-paced modern life to explore in Istanbul, and it also has stunning beach resorts on the south coast.

-Throw in mountains, ski resorts, traditions, excellent food, shopping, and ancient ruins, and you can pretty much understand why most airlines- especially Turkish Airlines- fly to Turkey several times a day.
+Add mountains, ski resorts, traditions, excellent food, shopping, and ancient ruins, and you can pretty much understand why most airlines—especially Turkish Airlines—fly to Turkey several times a day.

-Of course, it doesn’t hurt that the Turkish Lira is quite favorable for visitors these days, giving you more for your cash.
+Of course, the Turkish Lira is quite favorable for visitors these days, giving you more for your cash.

 So, if you’re wondering, “Is Turkey a good place to visit?” we can tell you 100% yes!